jkurtb/python-api-challenge/README.md

 * Temperature (F) vs. Latitude
 ![Fig1_LatitudeVsTemperature](https://user-images.githubusercontent.com/65078870/85260447-b2411780-b438-11ea-8c7f-29f6ed97fb29.png)

- Figure 1 illustrates that the city's locations are situated somewhere between the latitude range of -60° at the South Pole and +80° at the North Pole of the Equator.
+ Figure 1 illustrates that the location of cities are situated somewhere between the latitude range of -60° to +80° at the South Pole and North Pole of the Equator respectively.

   According to the National Geographic channel, there's a relationship between temperature and latitude around the world, as temperatures are typically warmer approaching the Equator.
 There are variations, though, as other factors such as elevation, ocean currents, and precipitation will still affect climate patterns.